-French Gulch Area east of Town
+Stop 1: French Gulch Area east of Town

 Colorado’s aspen trees are renowned for their distinctive golden yellow color that contrasts so vividly with our deep blue skies.
 Oranges and reds are uncommon in the autumnal aspen forest, except in French Gulch east of Breckenridge.
 Here the minerals in the soil create burnished reds and coppery orange leaves among the forests of yellow creating fun diversity in the fall colors.

 Directions: Take Wellington Road east from Main Street to the three-way intersection with Reiling Road and French Gulch Road.
 Continue east on French Gulch Road.
 The pavement ends just after the Wellington Neighborhood.
 No Car?
 Take the free bus to the end of the Wellington community and just hike along the road from there.